schitresh/computer_science/networks/L7_application_layer/1_introduction.md

   - Protocols: HTTP, DHCP, FTP, SSH, SMTP, DNS
   - Platforms: Network applications, Browser, Messenger, Gateways, Firewalls
 - Features
-  - Data produced by applications which needs to be transferred ovoer the network
+  - Data produced by applications which needs to be transferred over the network
-  - Provides services to the user like file tranfer, mail services, etc.
+  - Provides services to the user like file transfer, mail services, etc.
   - Window for users and applications to access network services
   - Network transparency, resource allocation
-  - Also called desktop Layer
+  - Also called Desktop Layer
 - Addressing
   - Socket: Process sends/receive message to/from its socket
 - Functions